tinyvision-ai-inc/pico-ice-sdk/README.md

 git -C lib/pico-sdk submodule update --init lib/tinyusb
 ```

-And then build all the examples together:
+And then build the example of your choice:

 ```
+cd examples/pico_hello_world
-mkdir -p examples/build
+mkdir -p build && cd build
-cd examples/build
-cmake ..
+cmake .. && make
-make
 ```

 This should produce one `.uf2` per example, able to be flashed onto the pico-ice RP2040 chip.